Other websites to support practice phonic skills

 Role of Parents and Carers

 Phonics is most effective when children are given plenty of encouragement and learn to enjoy reading and books.
 Parents play a vital role in helping with this and at Heatherlands Primary School, we endeavour to support parents with this through regular communications such as home learning activities, parents’ evenings etc. We also lead regular phonic workshops in Early Years and Key Stage 1, with a focus on developing the parents’ subject knowledge in the teaching of phonics and supporting them to work alongside their child in phonic activities.
 In addition, parents are given resource materials, suggested web links, video tutorials and strategies to help their child at home with phonics at these events.
 In Early Years, parents are invited into their child’s class for ‘Phonics Friday’ where they have a phonics lesson with their child.
-In the Spring Term once the children have been taught all 44 phonemes, games and activities linked to blending and segmenting will be sent home for consolidation.
+Using the Bug Club Phonics online platform, weekly interactive games and activities linked to blending and segmenting are assigned to each child to consolidate that week's learning.

 Useful web links for the teaching of phonics: